rodburns/awesome-oneapi/README.md

 * [MegEngine](https://github.com/MegEngine/MegEngine) - MegEngine is a fast, scalable and easy-to-use deep learning framework, with auto-differentiation.
 * [OneFlow](https://github.com/Oneflow-Inc/oneflow) - OneFlow is a performance-centered and open-source deep learning framework.
 * [MagmaDNN](https://github.com/MagmaDNN/magmadnn) - A neural network library in c++ aimed at providing a simple, modularized framework for deep learning that is accelerated for heterogeneous architectures.
-* [Apache MXNet](--) - Apache MXNet is a deep learning framework designed for both efficiency and flexibility.
-It allows you to mix symbolic and imperative programming to maximize efficiency and productivity.
-At its core, MXNet contains a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
-A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
-MXNet is portable and lightweight, scalable to many GPUs and machines.

 ### Autonomous Systems